SoujanyaKS18/SoujanyaKS/TNT-Interview-Survey.md

 * [Exercise 3](https://github.com/tntdevs/interview-survey/wiki/Exercise-3)

 ### Important
-You should deliver one exercise per file.
+You should deliver one file per exercise.
 Two of them must be written in Vanilla JS while the other one you'll need to use the jQuery library.
 It's up to you, choose which one you will delivery with jQuery.